Favored by regulators, auditors & agencies. Substantially

 When equipment is moved to a new location, installation and operation should be re-qualified.
-By comparing data from the original installation and operation qualification (IQ and OQ) and the re-qualification , the manufacturer can determine whether there have been any changes in equipment performance as a result of the move.
+By comparing data from the original installation and operation qualification (IQ and OQ) and the repeat of all computer qualification activities, the manufacturer can determine whether there have been any changes in equipment performance as a result of the move.
 Changes in equipment performance should be evaluated to determine whether it is necessary to revalidate the process.
 Revalidation Justification.

 c) All functions that the software system will perform;

-d) All performance requirements that the software will meet.
+d) All computer qualification performance requirements that the software will meet.

 e) The definition of all external and user interfaces.